-Created as a way to standardize eDiscovery, the EDRM model has been the go-to guide that companies follow throughout the electronic discovery process.
-With eDiscovery technology ever-changing – enterprises, governments, and law firms need a fast solution that makes it easy to manage legal, regulatory, and investigative matters using a single application.
+Created as a way to standardize electronic discovery, the EDRM model has been the go-to guide that companies follow throughout the electronic discovery process.
+With electronic discovery technology ever-changing – enterprises, governments, and law firms need a fast solution that makes it easy to manage legal, regulatory, and investigative matters using a single application.

-The framework is now a ubiquitous model that outlines the steps that almost all companies follow when performing eDiscovery.
+The framework is now a ubiquitous model that outlines the steps that almost all companies follow when performing electronic discovery.

 There are a number of active projects in EDRM that counselors, IT managers, law firms, and eDiscovery vendors can join, including: